 Launched in 2013, PracticePro is a legal education startup committed to improving the legal profession by training attorneys who are better prepared for law practice.
 Through the PracticePro 1L Diversity Scholar Program, we hosted a minority first-year law student from Texas Southern University, equipping the student with practice skills and a foundation for a valuable network.
 Also, as part of the program, Chevazz Brown and Monica Lopez participated at the Texas Career Conference & Reception held in March, during which Monica served as a panelist.

-In April, Carolyn Mitchell joined Jackson Walker through the OnRamp Fellowship, which matches women attorneys with year-long paid fellowships.
-The Firm has partnered with OnRamp since 2016.
+The OnRamp Fellowship matches women attorneys returning to work in the legal field with year-long paid fellowships.
+Jackson Walker has partnered with OnRamp since 2016.

 “Our partnership with the OnRamp Fellowship enables us to become even more diverse and inclusive while also providing women lawyers returning to the workforce a chance to demonstrate their potential as leaders,” Managing Partner Wade Cooper said.

 As the youngest child of farm labor contractors, Monica Lopez spent her summers working in the fields of Oregon, and her school years in Mission, Texas.
 Though her parents, who emigrated from Mexico as young children, dropped out of middle school to help their families work in the fields, they always stressed the value of education.

 That motivation drove her to graduate at the top of her high school class and receive the Gates Millennium Scholarship to attend the University of Texas at Austin, and ultimately graduate as the valedictorian of her class at the Thurgood Marshall School of Law.